cloudfoundry/cf-for-k8s/community/CONTRIBUTING.md

 > Note that we prefer bite-sized PRs instead of giant monster PRs.
 It's therefore preferable if you can introduce large features in smaller reviewable changes that build on top of one another.

 ## Have a question or feedback, reach out to us
-You can reach out to us via the following channels

-- Slack [#cf-for-k8s](https://cloudfoundry.slack.com/archives/CH9LF6V1P) channel in Cloud Foundry workspace, ping `#release-integration @interrupt`.
+We are very active in slack channel [#cf-for-k8s](https://cloudfoundry.slack.com/archives/CH9LF6V1P) channel in Cloud Foundry workspace.
+You can ping `#release-integration @interrupt` us with any questions you may have or share your experience with the cf-for-k8s community.
-- Slack [#release-integration](https://cloudfoundry.slack.com/archives/C0FAEKGUQ) in Cloud Foundry workspace, ping `@interrupt`.